lacymorrow/alpaca-mcp-server/README.md

   - Create, update, and view personal watchlists
   - Manage multiple watchlists for tracking assets
 - **Asset Search**
-  - Query details for stocks and other Alpaca-supported assets
+  - Query details for stocks, crypto, and other Alpaca-supported assets
+  - Filter assets by status, class, exchange, and attributes

 ## Getting Started
 ### 0. Prerequisites